WestGrid/calgarySummerSchool2019/2-forAttendees.md

 Morning sessions will be 9:00am-12:00pm.
 Afternoon sessions will be 1:00pm-4:00pm.
 The sessions will take place in rooms *(to be filled in)* -- for details please see the [program]({{ site.baseurl }}/1-program.html).
 These pages will continue to be updated as details are confirmed for room assignments, session times and detailed course information.

+Please note that most, even beginner's sessions assume a working knowledge of Linux command line.
+On Day 1 in the morning we will teach an introduction to Linux command line ("Bash Scripting and Tools") for absolute beginners.
+If you are new to Linux, we highly recommend it before attending any other sessions.

 **Important**: All attendees must bring their laptops and power cords (if your battery does not last all day).
 Don't forget to check details and prerequisites for each course, including software requirements